cerbelding/medicalinformatics.mainzelliste/ci/test.md

 [**/newman_environment_variables/:** ](./newman_environment_variables)
->All Newman Environment Variables are stored here.
-Currently only one File is supported.
+>All Newman environment variables are stored here.
+Currently only one file is supported.
+>Variables should be store in postman's collectionVariables API, therefore its not necessary to add environment variables.

 [**/test_results/:**](./test_results)
-> After executing one or more tests, the output of the tests will be generated here
+> After executing one or more tests, the output of the tests will be generated here.
+>
->Two types of documents are stored for this purpose:
+>Two types of documents are stored:
->   * **.xml**: A file format similar to junit
+>   * **.xml**: A xml-format makes possible to interprate the tests as junit tests
 >   * **.html**: For visual inspection